Core Module Information

 LO2: Have a critical appreciation of the ways in which a value-adding HRM function can contribute to global organisational effectiveness.

-LO3: Be able to contribute to the determination of international HRM strategy, policy and practice appropriate to differing national contexts and the needs of MNCs.
+LO3: Contribute to the determination of international HRM strategy, policy and practice appropriate to differing national contexts and the needs of MNCs.

 Full Details of Teaching and Assessment